 It’s worth noting that any supporting evidence sent to the OPG must be dated within the last 3 months.

-How to apply for a fee exemption or remission?
+How do I apply for a fee exemption or remission?

 To apply for a fee exemption or remission you should complete an ‘Application for a fee exemption or remission’ form and return it to us along with your signed and completed Lasting Power of Attorney documents, and supporting evidence.